 - Organic contamination

-For a clean stainless steel surface forms a passive layer the natural way ( air / ventilation) not always chemical passivation is required after the pickling process.
+A clean stainless steel surface forms a passive layer the natural way (with air or ventilation), not always chemical passivation is required after the pickling process.